 Time zones: 10 AM Alaska / 11 AM Pacific / 2 PM Eastern

-Together, they'll examine what we know about plastics and reproductive health, how scientific findings featured in the astonishing documentary “The Plastic Detox” translate to Arctic contexts, and what policy changes are needed to protect the health of individuals and communities.
+Together, they examined what we know about plastics and reproductive health, how scientific findings featured in the astonishing documentary “The Plastic Detox” translate to Arctic contexts, and what policy changes are needed to protect the health of individuals and communities.

 Featured Speakers

-Pamela Miller, the founder and Executive Director of ACAT since 1997, brings more than 35 years of research, education, and advocacy experience to her present work.
-In 2016, Pam was elected as Co-Chair of the International Pollutants Elimination Network (IPEN), a coalition of more than 600 environmental health and justice organizations working in 124 countries.
+Pamela Miller, the founder and Executive Director of ACAT since 1997, brings more than 35 years of research, education, and advocacy experience in environmental health and justice to her present work.
+Pam is currently an elected member of the Steering Committee and served as Co-Chair of the International Pollutants Elimination Network (IPEN) from 2009-2025, a coalition of more than 700 public interest organizations from more than 130 countries.
 She is also a principal investigator for community-based research projects supported by the National Institute of Environmental Health Sciences.
+She was the recipient of the Alaska Conservation Foundation Lifetime Achievement Award in 2023.

 Shanna H. Swan, PhD, MS, has worked for over twenty-five years to understand the threats posed by chemicals to our environment and our health, and, when necessary, to develop new paradigms to assess their risks.
 Of most concern to Dr. Swan are the chemicals that our bodies can confuse with its own hormones (the “endocrine disrupting” chemicals).
 At the Mount Sinai School of Medicine, Dept of Preventive Medicine, Dr. Swan is working with a wide range of collaborators, including epidemiologists, biostatisticians, toxicologists, geneticists and systems biologists, to conduct studies and develop methods to evaluate the risks from such chemicals — methods that are sensitive enough to tease out the often subtle health effects of complex mixtures